golang/proposal/design/draft-fuzzing.md

 The design can support this by using marshaling/unmarshaling to edit certain fields, but the work to do so is a bit cumbersome.
-For example, if a string should always have some prefix in order to work in the fuzz function, one could do the following.
+For example, if a string should always have some prefix in order to work in the fuzz target, one could do the following.

 ```
 type myString struct {